 Display and online video advertising are great ways to raise brand awareness and keep your business top of mind of users.
 There is no right or wrong answer to what sites or apps your creative should be on, but it is important to know where and how your ads are shown on websites and apps.
 Ask whoever runs your ads for a detailed report by sites and apps, where you’re able to see the metrics by site/app.
 Do your own research on the sites and apps that your ads are showing on.
 If your advertising agency does not provide you with a detailed report, I would suggest working with an agency that offers you that transparency.

-If you would like to discuss more about ad placement, reports, blacklists, or about life in general contact me at firstname.lastname@example.org or fill out the form found here!
+If you would like to discuss more about ad placement, reports, blacklists, or other digital marketing strategies, fill out the form found here!